1. What is APIDT?

 No. Like an auction, a Sale by Tender is a ‘competitive’ process, however in a Sale by Tender, each participant can only submit a single offer.
 The successful offer (or offers) are then selected, and there is normally no chance for offers to be increased.

-The successful offers will be finally selected by the Trustee, after assessment and shortlisting by KPMG and Maddocks according to established selection criteria and a process which ensures objectivity and independence.
+The successful offers were finally selected by the Trustee, after assessment and shortlisting by KPMG and Maddocks according to established selection criteria and a process which ensured objectivity and independence.

-The primary selection criteria for the successful tenders will be the price offered, on a per-address basis, along with any specified contractual terms or requirements.
+The primary selection criteria for the successful tenders was the price offered, on a per-address basis, along with any specified contractual terms or requirements.
 For more information, please refer to the Sale Process document.

-Any organisation which is incorporated in any part of the APNIC service region, or any existing member of APNIC, or of an APNIC-affiliated NIR member, will be able to participate.
+Any organisation which is incorporated in any part of the APNIC service region, or any existing member of APNIC, or of an APNIC-affiliated NIR member, was able to participate.
 Regarding APNIC membership, more information is available here.

-The sale of address space by the APIDT will be conducted in three stages.
+The sale of address space by the APIDT was conducted in three stages.
 This method was chosen to ensure the opportunity to participate in the sale was open to multiple organisations.

-In each stage, one block of addresses will be offered for sale, as follows:
+In each stage, one block of addresses was offered for sale, as follows:

-21. How will the address space be subdivided for sale?
+21. How was the address space subdivided for sale?

-In each stage, the block of address space being sold will be subdivided into a number of smaller blocks, and tenders (offers) may be submitted for one or more of those blocks.
+In each stage, the block of address space being sold was subdivided into a number of smaller blocks, and tenders (offers) could be submitted for one or more of those blocks.

 Block Size: /12